tomhea/flip-jump/README.md

 More detailed explanation and the **specifications of the FlipJump assembly** can be found on the [FlipJump esolangs page](https://esolangs.org/wiki/FlipJump).

+Read more about the [flip-jump source files](src/README.md) and [how to run the tests](tests/README.md).

+If you want to contribute to this project, read the [CONTRIBUTING.md](CONTRIBUTING.md) file, and take a look at the [Discussions](https://github.com/tomhea/flip-jump/discussions/148).

-Start by reading the [bitlib.fj](stl/bitlib.fj) standard library file.
+If you are new to FlipJump and you want to learn how modern computation can be executed using FlipJump, Start by reading the [bitlib.fj](stl/bitlib.fj) standard library file (start with `xor`, `if`).
 That's where the FlipJump magic begins.

-If you want to contribute to this project, open a pull request, and start [Discussing](https://github.com/tomhea/flip-jump/discussions/148).

 You can also write and run programs for yourself!
-It is just [that](#how-to-run) easy :)
+It is just [that](README.md#how-to-run) easy :)